DGK-Law-and-Cognition-Lab/AICopyrightabilityVisualArt/README.md

 ### Figures

-1. `paper_figures` contains data visualizations generated in R and included in the paper.
+These contain the data visualizations generated in R and included in the paper.

 ### Paper Results
 All results is analyzed and in visualized `code/R/AIArtStudy1.Rmd` and `code/R/AIArtStudy2.Rmd` All paper results are included in the document.
 Knitted document can be viewed `code/R/AIArtStudy1.html` and `code/R/AIArtStudy2.html`